Southgate's England Are Nothing Special | Brian Glanville

 England in Russia will probably not disgrace themselves and should survive an initial group in which Belgium, if all their stars play to form, should sail through but will meet England only in the final game.
 At their best they should, probably with Brazil, be a candidate for the Final.

-Germany‘s surprising defeat by the unfancied Austrians does make you wonder about them and whether they may have passed their meridian.
+Germany‘s surprising defeat by the unfancied Austrians and more recently Mexico does make you wonder about them and whether they may have passed their meridian.

 Article Continues Below